This is a follow-up from the Essential WordPress Security Tips article.

 example, you might have a table name from a certain plugin has a name like the following: wp_wp_abc_table_name.

-Be sure when replacing the “wp_” instances in step 2 above that you only replace the first “wp_” prefix and not the one following it.
+Be sure when replacing the “wp_” instances in step 2 above that you

 For instance if we take the example we just mentioned we would replace the first prefix with our new prefix which for this example might be called “trx_”.